Russia's Kalashnikov eyes production in India, woos gadget lovers with hi-tech shotgun | Technology

 Russia's Kalashnikov eyes production in India, woos gadget lovers with hi-tech shotgun

-Kalashnikov launched licensed production of the AK-130 assault rifle in Armenia last year and Tarasov, 37, said it wants to deepen cooperation with Latin America, where it has a well-established relationship with Venezuela.
-"We know that there is an active demand in that market," he said but declined to provide further details.
+"We know that there is an active demand in that market," he said, but declined to provide further details.
+HI-TECH SHOTGUN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)